 Main Tourist Attractions: Xishuangbanna itself is the main attraction.
 This sub-tropical region is a wonder for travelers to explore.
 Visiting various villages of different ethnic groups, who still live in a very traditional way and are very welcoming to travelers.

-In Dai people’s language, "Xishuang" means twelve, and “banna” means one thousand units of area.
-Xishuangbanna has 12 units of area, so this name comes.
+The origin of the name "Xishuangbanna": In the Dai people’s language, "Xishuang" means twelve, and "banana" means one thousand units of area.
+Xishuangbanna has 12 units of area, so this name comes from.

 The Dai New Year Festival (Water Splashing Festival) - Xishuangbanna.
 Every year on April 13th/15th the city of Jinghong, the capital city of Xishuangbanna, and neighboring villages celebrate the coming of the Dai New Year.
 Commonly known as the 'Water Splashing Festival' or the 'Festival for Bathing the Buddha', it's the most important festival for the Dai people.

-Dai Cuisine wins a high reputation in Yunnan.
+Cuisine: Dai Cuisine wins a high reputation in Yunnan.
 It fully shows its special folk flavor.
 Visitors may have everything delicious that one expects to find at the night market.
 The most famous cuisine is sticky rice, barbecue, lichen, herb chicken, and insect dinner.
 There are lots of cuisines waiting for visitors to discover.

-Xishuangbanna is one of the oldest cradles of tea in China.
+Special Local Products: Xishuangbanna is one of the oldest cradles of tea in China.
 The famous Puer tea is grown and produced in this area.
 In Ming and Qing dynasties, Puer tea had been exported to West Asia area and other countries.

 There are lots of kinds of tropical fruits in Xishuangbanna, such as banana, pineapple, mango, grapefruit, poplar, etc. They grow all around the year.